 This call returns information about a person.
-If the low bit of mask is not set, then the name is not returned.
-This call is obsolete and has been replaced by get-person-stat (see Section 4.50 [get-person-stat], page 75).
+If the low bit of mask is not set, the empty string is returned instead of the username field.
+This call is obsolete and has been replaced by get-person-stat (see Section 4.50 [get-person-stat], page 77).